Complete Guide to CRM Examination

 CRM Scholarship Program

-Scholarship is available for professionals who apply for the CRM course.
+The scholarship is available for professionals who apply for the CRM course.
 The eligibility criteria for it are:

-- First time participant of the CRM designation program
+- First-time participant of the CRM designation program

 - A full-time employee in the insurance or risk management industry

 - For an application of a scholarship of the CRM program, it is recommended that the individual has a minimum of two years’ industry experience

 - A candidate should take any of the applicable examinations – a passing grade is not required

 - The candidate should demonstrate a commitment to continuing professional education

 CRM Exam Strategy